Table of Contents

 Social Security Disability Benefits

 Patients who suffer from cervical stenosis may qualify for Social Security Disability Insurance (SSDI) benefits.
-Before you can qualify for Social Security Disability the Social Security Administration will have to determine if you are eligible for Social Security.
-A claimant must meet the requirements, both medical and non-medical, in order to be approved for benefits.
+Before qualifying for Social Security Disability, the Social Security Administration must determine your eligibility for Social Security.
+A claimant must meet the medical and non-medical requirements to be approved for benefits.

-Those who have worked 5 out of the last 10 years may have the work credits needed in order to qualify for SSDI benefits.
-The Social Security Administration also has the Supplemental Security Income benefits program for those who have not worked 5 out of the last 10 years, but the claimant must meet strict non-medical requirements regarding household income.
+Those who have worked five out of the last ten years may have the work credits needed to qualify for SSDI benefits.
+The Social Security Administration also has the Supplemental Security Income benefits program for those who have not worked five out of the last ten years, but the claimant must meet strict non-medical requirements regarding household income.
 As for medical requirements, you must either meet a disability listing or prove that your functional limitations prevent you from performing substantial gainful activity.

 What About Lumbar Spinal Stenosis?

-Lumbar spinal stenosis is another form of stenosis that might qualify for Long Term Disability insurance and Social Security Disability benefits if the claimant cannot work as a result of the resulting symptoms and limitations.
-Cervical and lumbar stenosis are both disorders of the spine, but the associated symptoms and limitations vary somewhat.
-If you have lumbar spinal stenosis, we encourage you to read our article, Lumbar Spinal Stenosis Long Term Disability Claims.
+Lumbar spinal stenosis is another form of stenosis that might qualify for long-term disability insurance and Social Security Disability benefits if the claimant cannot work due to the resulting symptoms and limitations.
+Cervical and lumbar stenosis are both spine disorders, but the associated symptoms and limitations vary somewhat.
+If you have lumbar spinal stenosis, we encourage you to read our article about lumbar spinal stenosis.